Showing posts sorted by relevance for query Axe. Sort by date Show all posts

 Jimmy Page of Led Zeppelin with Gibson EDS-1275 Doubleneck, Earl’s Court, London, May 1975.

-Don't call them old.
+Battleaxes (don't call them old).
 Bronwyn Bishop (b 1942) (left), Nancy Pelosi (b 1940) (centre) & crooked Hillary Clinton (b 1947) (right).

 The verb axe dates from the 1670s in the sense of "to shape or cut with an axe" and was a direct development from the noun.
 The figurative use meaning "to remove" (a person, from a position) or "severely reduce" (expenditure) began circa 1923 and soon extended to the sense of severely cutting the levels of anything to do with money.
 Surprisingly, there seems to be no reference to the noun axe-handle or ax-handle prior to 1798.
-The noun battle-axe (also battle-ax) was a military term which referred specifically to a weapon of war, typically a double headed device which cut when swung in either direction although, despite the way they're often depicted in popular culture, they weren't always large and heavy, something not surprising given soldier's traditional preference for lightweight tools.
+The noun battleaxe (also as battle-axe & battle-ax) was a military term which referred specifically to a weapon of war, typically a double headed device which cut when swung in either direction although, despite the way they're often depicted in popular culture, they weren't always large and heavy, something not surprising given soldiers' traditional preference for lightweight tools.
 The figurative sense meaning "formidable woman" was US slang, dating from 1896.
 Unlike most gender-loaded (this one by historical association) terms, it may in some circumstances be still OK to use because "formidable" does have positive connotations although anyone brave enough to try might be well-advised to field "battleaxe" rather than "old battleaxe" and let it do its work synecdochally.

-Monday, October 2, 2023
+Saturday, October 2, 2021

 Fasces